-- Refine the role and evaluation of fare enforcement officers to incorporate customer service more consistently into how FEOs perform core security and enforcement responsibilities.
-Officers will be providing on-the-spot information. - Collect and report data tracking the locations of FEO deployment and enforcement actions. - Evaluate and clarify process for reporting and addressing bias or discrimination complaints.
+- Refine and evaluate the role of FEOs to incorporate customer service more consistently into how FEOs perform core security and enforcement responsibilities. - Task officers to provide on-the-spot customer information. - Collect and report data tracking the locations of FEO deployment and enforcement actions. - Evaluate and clarify process for reporting and addressing bias or discrimination complaints.